The best hotels in Manama

 Splurge travelers should look seriously at the Four Seasons in Bahrain Bay or the Ritz-Carlton in Seef.
 Yes, rates hit $320-900/night, but both properties deliver experiences that justify the number.
 The Ritz-Carlton's private beach alone is worth budgeting for if a beach resort is what you came for.

-Manama's best neighborhoods
+Manama's best hotel regions

 Seef and City Centre give you the most for your money, with walkable malls, restaurants, and easy taxi access to the old city.
 If you want the Gulf on your doorstep, Bahrain Bay or Amwaj Islands are worth the premium.